-- Using a novel approach of space-filling curves, the EMD is efficiently extended to 3D and applied to decompose the velocity field into a small number of frequency components, which represent the fluid motion at different length scales. - A spectrum based simulation pipeline is proposed, in which different frequency components evolve at different space-time resolutions.
-By doing so, it significantly reduces the numerical diffusion that causes damping of high frequency turbulence in previous methods, and preserves more fine-scale turbulence details in the result. - The fluid domain is adaptively partitioned according to the camera position, and the fluid is simulated at different space-time resolution depending on its distance to the viewer.
+- Using a novel approach of space-filling curves, the EMD is efficiently extended to 3D and applied to decompose the velocity field into a small number of frequency components, which represent the fluid motion at different length scales. - A spectrum-based simulation pipeline is proposed, in which different frequency components evolve at different space-time resolutions.
+By doing so, it significantly reduces the numerical diffusion that causes damping of high-frequency turbulence in previous methods, and preserves more fine-scale turbulence details in the result. - The fluid domain is adaptively partitioned according to the camera position, and the fluid is simulated at different space-time resolution depending on its distance to the viewer.
 This approach considers both rendering and simulation together, and efficiently utilizes the computational resources in the places that most affect the final rendered result.

-2 PREVIOUS WORKS
+2 PREVIOUS WORK

-Jos Stam's unconditionally stable solver [2] made the grid-based fluid simulation popular in the graphics community.
+Stam's unconditionally stable solver [2] made the grid-based fluid simulation popular in the graphics community.
 Since then, many different techniques have been developed to add details to the fluid.
-The basic approach is to reduce the numerical dissipation (also known as "numerical diffusion").
-[3] used the vorticity confinement technique to prevent the rapid dissipation of vortices.
-[4] introduced artificial divergence sources to simulate gas explosion.
-[5] introduced vortex particles to add the vorticity more accurately.
-[6] introduced FLIP to overcome advection dissipation.
-Other methods including BFECC [7], QUICK [8], MacCormack [9] suggested using higher-order space discretization schemes and higher-order time integration schemes (e.g. Runge-Kutta methods).
+The basic approach is to reduce the numerical dissipation.
+Fedkiw et al. used the vorticity confinement technique to prevent the rapid dissipation of vortices.
+Artificial divergence sources are introduced in [3] to simulate gas explosion.
+Vortex particles are used in [4] to add the vorticity more accurately.
+Zhu and Bridson [5] introduced FLIP to overcome advection dissipation.
+Other methods including BFECC [6], QUICK [7], MacCormack [8] suggested using higher order space discretization schemes and higher order time integration schemes (e.g., Runge-Kutta methods).
 These methods discretize the whole fluid domain using uniform grids, thus they are all limited by the Nyquist frequency.

-For 3D fluid simulation, a small increase of the grid resolution by a factor of k will cause a dramatic increase to the computational cost by a factor of k^4 [10].
+For 3D fluid simulation, a small increase of the grid resolution by a factor of k will cause a dramatic increase to the computational cost by a factor of k^4 [9].
 Therefore, various techniques have been investigated in order to increase the simulation resolution while controlling the computational expense.
-[11], [12], [13], [14] proposed different methods to generate divergence free fields from random noise, and then used these artificial velocity fields to represent the turbulent flow.
-[15], [16], [17], [18], [19] simulated the fluid on a low-resolution grid to obtain the macro-scale flow, which was then combined with the artificial divergence-free velocity fields to mimic the turbulent flow at the micro scale.
-Instead of adding noise, [20] used the vortex particle method [5] to directly generate a high-resolution turbulent flow, and [13] synthesized the 3D velocity field from 2D slices.
+Different methods [10], [11], [12], [13] have been proposed to generate divergence free fields from random noise, and then used these artificial velocity fields to represent the turbulent flow.
+Other methods [14], [15], [16], [17], [18] simulated the fluid on a low-resolution grid to obtain the macroscale flow, which was then combined with the artificial divergence-free velocity fields to mimic the turbulent flow at the micro scale.
+Instead of adding noise, Yoon et al. [19] used the vortex particle method [4] to directly generate a high-resolution turbulent flow, and Rasmussen et al. [12] synthesized the 3D velocity field from 2D slices.
 These synthesis methods do not perform highresolution computation on the Navier-Stokes equations, and instead attempt to produce plausible results using artificial means.
 Thus, their results are nonphysical, but can be combined with any grid-based method.